There are many paths to the top of the mountain, but the view is always the same.― Chinese Proverb

 Not to sound like a fortune cookie, but your spiritual path chooses you.

-What I mean by this is that, deep down, your heart, soul, spirit, whatever, knows what it needs the most to evolve, mature, heal, and transform.
+What I mean by this is that, deep down, your heart, soul, spirit, whatever you want to call it, knows what it needs the most to evolve, mature, heal, and transform.

 But to make the process a bit easier for you, here are some steps you can take.
 Feel free to keep what resonates and throw away the rest: